 What is Reproduction?

-Reproduction is a life process which enables an organism to reproduce its own offspring.
+Reproduction is a life process that enables an organism to reproduce its own offspring.
 Thus, they continue their species without extinction.
 Reproduction can take place by the participation of a single parent or two parents.
 Based on this, we can classify reproduction into two types.

 Sexual Reproduction :